How to Burn iMovie Project to DVD in Mac for playback on TV

-Press the "Burn" button at the bottom right corner, this will display a small dialog.
+Switch to the "Burn" button at the top of the screen, this will display a small dialog.
 From there, you will have to fill up some necessary output settings.

-DVD Options: gives your disc a unique name, select a speed of burning ("Best" is suggested), then choose the appropriate TV standard corresponding to your region — NTSC for North America or Japan, PAL if you live in Europe or Asia.
+DVD Options: gives your disc a unique name, choose the appropriate TV standard corresponding to your region — NTSC for North America or Japan, PAL if you live in Europe or Asia.

 Afterward, insert a blank DVD into the DVD drive on your computer.
 For Mac users, you need to use an external DVD drive with USB port.

 Lastly go for clicking the red "Burn" again and wait as your QuickTime video files are burned to DVD for Mac.